imacrayon/alpine-ajax/docs/reference.md

 ```

 **Note:** The `ajax:success` and `ajax:error` events only convey the status code of a request.
 You'll often find that using the [Server Events](#server-events) pattern is what you need to build more robust applications.

-### Progressive enhancement

-Behavior added with `x-ajax` degrades gracefully if JavaScript is not enabled: Links and forms continue to work as normal, they simply don't fire AJAX requests.
-This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your sites functionality.

 ## x-sync